Hook Integration

 It:

-1. Reads Claude Code's stdin to get the current session_id
+1. Reads the tool's stdin to get the current session_id

 2. Polls your enrolled session(s) for unread messages